 Employment contracts in Ecuador vary based on an employee’s duties, the premises, and wages agreed.
 Usually, contracts commence with a trial period of 3 months.
 Employers and employees can agree to enter into a contract based on their requirements or terminate the contract, within the trial period.
 The finalized contract is incorporated for a minimum of 1 year.
 Fixed-term employment contracts may not exceed 2 years.
 If these contracts go beyond 2 years, they are considered to have an indefinite term and can be terminated according to the provisions specified in the Employment Code.

 Normal work schedule has 40 hours a week and 8 hours per day.
 Occupations that involve working underground cannot be more than 6 hours in a day.
-Employees who work regularly from 7 p.m. to 6 a.m. are entitled to their regular remuneration plus a 25% premium.
+Employees who work regularly from 7 p.m. to 6 a.m. are entitled to their regular remuneration plus a 25% premium over their regular wages.

 The following national holidays are observed in Ecuador:

 - Feb.
 27: Carnival